 The GDPR makes no distinction between private and partnerships, their data will be personal data, as will data relating to directors and shareholders at incorporated companies.
-All contact information of individuals at companies (unincorporated or not) will also be covered.
+All contact information of individuals at companies (unincorporated or not) are also covered.

-Know your ... ground for processing
+Know your ... grounds for processing

 A common area of misunderstanding with the GDPR is around the lawful grounds of data processing.
 Generally, these standards have not changed from the previous EU Directive.
-Whatever ground of processing a business currently relies upon will most likely be the ground of processing it will rely on under the GDPR.
+Whatever ground of processing a business currently relies upon will most likely be the ground of

 Media coverage has focused on consent under the GDPR - namely obtaining the data subject's consent in order to process their data.
-Consent is not the only grounds an organisation can use to process personal data - and for many organisations, obtaining consent is not the most appropriate either.
-The UK's Information Commissioner's Office has released a useful briefing\ on this topic, highlighting the various alternatives available.
+Consent is not the only grounds an many organisations, obtaining consent is not the most

-One alternative is the commonly used "legitimate business interest" grounds for processing, which can still be used under the GDPR post May 2018.
-"Legitimate interests" are those uses of personal data by a Controller that are deemed necessary or reasonably to be expected by a data subject - for example, if data is needed in order to provide a service to an existing customer.
-In a clear example of the cross-country harmonisation the GDPR will encourage, this will also be extended to countries like Hungary and Spain that have so far not incorporated this concept into domestic legislation.
+One alternative is the commonly used "legitimate business interest" grounds for processing, which can still be used personal data by a Controller that are deemed necessary or reasonably to be expected by a data subject - for example, if data is needed in order to provide a service to an existing customer.
+In a clear example of the crossalso be extended to countries like Hungary and Spain

-If an organisation continues to rely on the grounds of legitimate business interest, it must ensure proper execution as the GDPR places new or increased obligations on businesses.
+If an organisation continues to rely on the grounds of legitimate business interest, it must ensure proper execution as the GDPR places increased obligations on businesses.